reimhult/reimhult.github.io/_posts/2020-04-25-housing-price-trend-visualization-part-0.markdown

 ---
 This is an introduction to a series of posts to document the results of some self-study sessions carried out during the Covid-19 pandemic period, with its times of isolation and short-term layoffs.
 Geospatial analysis is very useful for many industries and this was a great opportunity to deepen my knowledge in the field.
 I have focused on QGIS, which is a massive open-sourced piece of GIS software (Geographic Information System), providing a stack of tools from backend data access to visualization and map generation.

-I've always been a fan of learning by doing and, having access to a PostGIS database with housing sales prices in Sweden (enabling this access might become the topic for another blog post in the future), I was considering how to utilize this for the purpose of learning new tools and methodology.
+I've always been a fan of learning by doing and, having access to a PostGIS database with housing sales prices in Sweden (enabling this access might become the topic for another post in the future), I was considering how to utilize this for the purpose of learning new tools and methodology.

 Housing price trends are freely available on the Internet, e.g. at [Mäklarstatistik](https://www.maklarstatistik.se/), and they are presented in the obvious way: aggregated time series split by property type, city and district.

 ![Mäklarstatistik example](/images/maklarstatistik.png "Mäklarstatistik example")

 This is of course very useful and accessible, but I was thinking about a way to present the price trends on a map, covering many cities and/or district at the same time.
-So, the end goal of this little project was quite clear to me from the start:
+So, the end goal of this little project became apparent:

 **How do we go about to visualize housing price trends in a way reminiscent of weather forecasts, where contour plots of the air pressure and heat map coloring are animated to show the movement of weather systems and changes of temperature?**